DiligentMe/AKUMarksUpload_Internals/README.md

 # MarksAutoFillAKU

-This is a small code to upload internal and external marks.
+**This is a small code to upload internal and external marks securely to AKU Portal.**

 Software required to use this code:
   1. Anaconda